 Governors must be able to demonstrate that work undertaken has been subject to the Principles of 'Best Value' and shows active and effective stewardship of school property.
-School compliance with this process will be monitored by Halton LA. (see Section 2.4 of the Scheme).
+School compliance with this process will be monitored by Halton LA. (see Section 2.4 of the Scheme)

-Halton Borough Council has a Statutory Duty to monitor all work undertaken and to institute work where Governors have failed in their responsibilities or duty.
-The full cost of this remedial work will be charged to the school's budget. (see Section 6.2.4. of the Scheme)
+Halton Borough Council has a statutory duty to monitor all work undertaken and to institute work where Governors have failed in their responsibilities or duty.
+The full cost of this remedial work will be charged to the school's budget. (see Section 6.2.4 of the Scheme).

-14. COMMUNITY FACILITIES
+13 COMMUNITY FACILITIES

-14.1 Schools which choose to exercise the power conferred by s.27 (1) of the Education Act 2002 to provide community facilities will be subject to a range of controls.
+13.1 Schools which choose to exercise the power conferred by s.27 (1) of the Education Act 2002 to provide community facilities will be subject to a range of controls.
 First, regulations made under s.28 (2), if made, can specify activities which may not be undertaken at all under the main enabling power.
 Secondly, the school is obliged to consult its authority and have regard to advice from the authority.
-Thirdly, the

-Secretary of State issues guidance to governing bodies about a range of issues connected with exercise of the power, and a school must have regard to that.
+Thirdly, the Secretary of State issues guidance to governing bodies about a range of issues connected with exercise of the power, and a school must have regard to that.
 However, under s.28 (1), the main limitations and restrictions on the power will be

-- a) those contained in - b) in the maintaining authority's scheme for financing schools made under section 48 of the School Standards and Framework Act 1998 As amended by Paragraph 2 of Schedule 3 to the Education Act 2002.
+- a) those contained in - b) In the maintaining authority's Scheme For Financing Schools made under section 48 of the School Standards and Framework Act 2002.
 This amendment extended the coverage of schemes to include the exercise of the powers of governing bodies to provide community facilities.

-Schools are therefore subject to prohibitions, restrictions and limitations in the scheme for financing schools.
+Schools are therefore subject to prohibitions, restrictions and limitations in the Scheme For Financing Schools.

-This part of the scheme does not extend to joint-use agreements; transfer of control agreements, or agreements between the Authority and schools to secure the provision of adult and community learning.
+This part of the scheme does not extend to joint-use agreements; transfer of control agreements, or agreements between the authority and schools to secure the provision of adult and community learning.